 British Gas Heat Pump Tariff: Options, Rates and Full Review

-In this review, we look at what British Gas currently provides for heat pump households, how their rates compare, and whether you should stick with them or switch to a more specialised supplier.
+In this review, we look at what British Gas currently provides for heat pump households, how their rates compare, and whether you should stick with them or switch to a more specialised supplier for your air source heat pump.

 What British Gas Offers Heat Pump Owners

-Unlike Octopus Energy, British Gas does not currently offer a dedicated, bespoke heat pump tariff with special rates for heat pump electricity usage.
-Instead, they provide their general tariff range, plus some smart-meter-enabled features that can benefit heat pump owners.
+Unlike Octopus Energy, British Gas does not currently offer a dedicated, bespoke heat pump tariff with special rates.
+Instead, they provide their general tariff range plus some smart-meter-enabled features.

-This is the least cost-effective option for heat pump owners.
 At 24.5p/kWh, a heat pump using 4,000 kWh per year costs £980 in electricity — which may be comparable to or higher than a gas boiler depending on gas prices.
+PeakSave adds modest credits for demand flexibility but is not a substitute for a proper heat pump tariff.

 How British Gas Compares for Heat Pump Owners